-There is treatment for every type and stage of anal cancer.
-The treatment you get depends on many things.
-The place, type, and stage of the tumor are very important.
+After the cancer is found and staged, your cancer care team will discuss treatment options with you.
+Your treatment will depend on many things.
+The place, type, and stage of the tumor are important.
 Your age, health, and personal wishes are also taken into account.

 Often the best approach uses 2 or more of these.
-In the past, surgery was the only treatment that could cure anal cancer, but now most anal cancers are treated instead with both radiation and chemo, This treatment approach, called chemoradiotherapy (or chemoradiation), often does away with the need for surgery.
+In the past, surgery was the only way to cure anal cancer, but now most anal cancers are treated instead with both radiation and chemo, This treatment approach, called chemoradiotherapy (or chemoradiation), often does away with the need for surgery.

-It is important to discuss all of your treatment options, their goals and likely side effects, with your doctors to help choose the plan that best fits your needs.
+It’s important to discuss all of your treatment options, their goals and likely side effects, with your doctors to help choose the plan that best fits your needs.
 It’s also very important to ask questions if there is anything you’re not sure about.
-You can find some good questions to ask in the section, “What are some questions I can ask my doctor about anal cancer?”
+You can find some good questions to ask in the section “What are some questions I can ask my doctor about anal cancer?”

 If time allows, it’s often a good idea to get a second opinion.
 This can give you more information and help you feel confident about the treatment plan you choose.